kosamad/little-explorers/README.md

 Little Explorers was created from the base [GitPod template](https://github.com/Code-Institute-Org/gitpod-full-template) by Code Institue.

+*** Elephant SQL has reached end of life.
+The database was migrated to a database created using the CI database creator after submission of this project.

 To integrate and host the datbase utlilise ElephantSQL:

 1. Create an account with Elephant SQL and Log In.